wildonion/gem/README.md

 - **NOTE**: use ```diesel migration generate <MIGRAION_NAME>``` to create the migration file containing the postgres table setup, ```diesel migration redo``` to drop the table and ```diesel migration run``` to apply all migration tables to the database after submitting changes to the sql fiels.

-- **NOTE**: that to update a user access level to `dev` first do a signup for the user using `/auth/signup` API then run the conse binary server like so: `./cosne wildonion 0` or `cargo run --bin conse wildonion 0` finally login with that user to register a new god for the game.
+- **NOTE**: to update a user access level to `dev` first do a signup for the user using `/auth/signup` API then run the conse binary server like so: `./cosne wildonion 0` or `cargo run --bin conse wildonion 0` finally login with that user to register a new god for the game.

 - **NOTE**: in development environment remember to fill the `OPENAI_KEY`, `DISCORD_TOKEN`, `TWITTER_BEARER_TOKEN`, `TWITTER_ACCESS_TOKEN`, `TWITTER_ACCESS_TOKEN_SECRET`, `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_CLIENT_ID` and `TWITTER_CLIENT_SECRET` vars inside the `.env` with appropriate values, but for production deployment remove these fields from `.env`